moonstreet/moonstreet/content/post/react/starting-with-react.md

 cityTrip.info()
 ```

-I gues this is enough for now.
+I gues this is enough javascript for now.